Kiteworks: 2020–21 security breaches

 In mid-December 2020, the company's File Transfer Appliance product—now a 20-year-old legacy system—was subject to a zero-day exploit, which was patched on December 23.
 Three additional vulnerabilities were discovered and patched over the next month.
 The first vulnerability was a SQL injection, allowing an attacker to use a web shell to run arbitrary commands and extract data.
 The four vulnerabilities were assigned Common Vulnerabilities and Exposures (CVE) codes 2021-27101 through 2021-27104 on February 16, 2021.

 Out of approximately 300 total FTA clients, up to 25 appeared to have suffered significant data theft including Kroger, Shell Oil Company, the University of California system, the Australian Securities and Investments Commission, the Reserve Bank of New Zealand, and Singtel.
-Data stolen includes Social Security numbers and other identification numbers, images of passports, financial information, driver's licence data, and emails.
+Data stolen included Social Security numbers and other identification numbers, images of passports, financial information, driver's license data, and emails.
 According to computer security firm FireEye, the attackers comprised two hacking groups: one with ties to "Clop", a ransomware group, and one connected to financial crime group "FIN11".
 Many victims received extortion emails containing a .onion link to a website containing data dumps of multiple organizations.
-Prior to the attacks, Accellion had maintained that the FTA was a legacy product nearing the end of its life, with support ending on April 30, 2021, asking customers to move to their kiteworks system.
-David Kennedy, CEO of corporate incident response firm TrustedSec, said that "[t]he Accellion zero days were particularly damaging because actors were mass-exploiting this vulnerability quickly, and the severity of this wasn't being communicated from Accellion".
-Mathew J. Schwartz summarized the exploits this way "Among the many lessons to be learned from the mess is this: Attackers will devote substantial resources to reverse-engineer hardware, software or a service if they see a financial upside."
+Prior to the attacks, Accellion had maintained that the FTA was a legacy product nearing the end of its life, with support ending on April 30, 2021, asking customers to move to their Kiteworks system.

-In January 2022, Accellion proposed that it would pay a $8.1m settlement in relation to these breaches.
-The proposed settlement will settle all legal actions Accellion only.
-They do no take into account legal actions against clients impacted by the data breach.
+In January 2022, Accellion proposed that it would pay an $8.1m settlement in relation to these breaches.
+The proposed settlement will settle all legal actions against Accellion only.
+These do not take into account legal actions against clients impacted by the data breach.